Bunnings customer FAQ

 If you wish to make changes to the kit we can help you with these.
 We are very flexible in terms of providing exactly what you would like in your kit.
 However changes to the standard kits will likely incur charges relating to any different items included.
 To order a kit with some differences to the standard, please specify the changes you would like to be made to the kit to your Bunnings Team Member and we/they will organise an amended price for the items you require.

-Can I get a quote for a non-standard deck or pergola kit?
+Can I get a quote for a non-standard pergola kit?

 Yes.
 Ask a Special Orders Team Member for further information.
 In some cases these structures cannot be pre-cut, however we can still provide plans, bill of materials and sometimes a cutting list to help during the building process.